lunfardo314/lunfardo314.github.io/overview/incentives.md

 | 4    | 7.93%              |
 | 5    | 7.35%              |

-The actual inflation will be somewhat lower because not all token will move all the time.
+The actual inflation will be somewhat lower because not all tokens will move all the time.

 It is reasonable to expect that some token holders will keep a certain amount of their holdings in passive wallet addresses, similar to how we keep some cash in our wallets or stash it under the mattress.
 This is their right.
 However, those funds won't be return-generating capital.
 This makes sense as a limited cash (liquidity) reserve on the ledger.

-More on inflation and related scalability aspects we will elaborate in the chapter on [delegation](delegation.md).
+More on inflation and related scalability aspects we will elaborate in the chapter on [delegation](overview/delegation.md).

 ## Sequencers
 *Sequencers* are "professional" token holders who chose proactively and constantly build *sequencer chains* to earn inflation.